rafailvv/AccompanimentGeneration/README.md

-# AccompanimentGeneration
-Descriptions of the Accompaniment Creation Process
+# Descriptions of the Accompaniment Creation Process

 The process was divided into the following main steps:

-• Reading the notes of a melody from a MIDI file
+• Reading the notes of a melody from a `MIDI` file

 • Determining the key of a melody

 • Chord generation using evolution algorithm

 • Adding chords to the initial melody

 Some of the steps are described in more detail below.
-All process located in the AccopmpanimentGenerator class and performed using the generate method.
+All process located in the `AccopmpanimentGenerator` class and performed using the `generate` method.

-Reading the notes of a melody from a MIDI file
+## Reading the notes of a melody from a MIDI file

-The mido library is used to work with *.mid files in Python.
+The `mido` library is used to work with `*.mid` files in Python.
 The file is opened, all the notes of the melody are read and they are divided into groups.
-All this is implemented in the divide_melody_by_parts method
+All this is implemented in the `divide_melody_by_parts` method

-Determining the key of a melody
+## Determining the key of a melody

-The algorithm is located in the Keys class.
+The algorithm is located in the `Keys` class.
 The constructor generates a set of all possible major and minor keys with chords that applicable in each key based on the Figure 6 and 7 in Assignment description.

 Determination of key consists of the following criteria:

 - The number of matching notes.
 A list of keys that have the largest number of matching notes is determined;

 - Among the selected keys, the first and last notes in the melody are analyzed (1 point for the tonic, 0.66 for the dominant and subdominant, 0.33 for the third degree);

 - In addition, the number of stable notes in the melody for each key is determined.
 The key with the most notes gets 1 more point.

 The key with the most points is the key of the given melody.

-The get_melody_key method returns the key name and a list of the names of all chords in the computed key.
+The `get_melody_key` method returns the key name and a list of the names of all chords in the computed key.

-Chord generation using evolution algorithm
+## Chord generation using evolution algorithm

 To generate the accompaniment, I used a type of evolutionary algorithm - genetic algorithm.
 The algorithm is located in the EvolutionAlgorithm class.
 Evolution occurs for each part separately.